 This CPAP pressure calculator aims to help understand the factors influencing therapeutic pressure and better interpret information related to sleep apnea treatment.

-Treatment comfort and effectiveness depend not only on pressure, but also on the equipment used.
+Treatment comfort and effectiveness depend not only on pressure, but also on the equipment used and regular follow-up.
+To go further, see our guide on well-adjusted CPAP pressure.